Crime Syndicate of America: Pre-Crisis

+Early Modern Age

-A Post-Crisis version of the team, simply known as the "Crime Syndicate" (not 'of America'), was eventually introduced.
-This Post-Crisis version (revealed in 1992's Justice League Quarterly #8) was composed of Qwardians (residents of the antimatter counterpart of Oa) as well as being "more powerful than their counterparts", they are shown to be different from the Earth-Three incarnation by their enlarged eyes, resembling the Weaponers of Qward.
-They acted as Claire Montgomery's (Maxwell Lord's ex-wife) second Conglomerate team.
+A post-Crisis version of the team, simply known as the "Crime Syndicate" (not 'of America'), was eventually introduced.
+This version is composed of Qwardians, residents of the antimatter counterpart of Oa.
+They act as the second Conglomerate team of Claire Montgomery, Maxwell Lord's ex-wife.

+Post-Zero Hour

-Following a further "soft" reboot of DC continuity in 1994's Zero Hour (1994) crossover, the Crime Syndicate was introduced once again, in 2000, in the JLA: Earth 2 graphic novel by Grant Morrison, which combined the Pre-Crisis parallel Earth idea with the Pre-Zero Hour anti-matter universe concept.
-The Crime Syndicate's Post-Zero Hour anti-matter Earth possesses a "reversed" history similar to Earth-Three's, but with a much darker tone to both the team and its world.
+Following a further "soft" reboot of DC continuity in Zero Hour: Crisis in Time!
+(1994), the Crime Syndicate was introduced once again, in 2000, in the JLA: Earth 2 graphic novel by Grant Morrison, which combined the Pre-Crisis parallel Earth idea with the pre-Zero Hour antimatter universe concept.
+The Crime Syndicate's Post-Zero Hour antimatter Earth possesses a "reversed" history similar to Earth-Three's, but with a much darker tone to the team and its world.
 JLA Secret Files and Origins 2004 provided additional history of this team, showing that even though they did partially resemble the Earth-Three Syndicate, they were still easily identifiable from their Pre-Crisis Earth-Three incarnation.
-Unlike the Crime Syndicate of Earth-Three, this Crime Syndicate of Amerika are able to rule their world (a change from their Pre-Crisis counterparts, who were unsuccessful in conquering their world) though they allow governments to continue operating and honest people are able to continue operating in pockets such as Gotham City Police Commissioner Thomas Wayne Sr. (father to Owlman and counterpart of the murdered father of Batman).
+Unlike the Crime Syndicate of Earth-Three, this Crime Syndicate of Amerika are able to rule their world, though they allow governments to continue operating and honest people are able to continue operating in pockets such as Gotham City Police Commissioner Thomas Wayne (father to Owlman and counterpart of the murdered father of Batman).

-Superman later encounters Ultraman, Superwoman and Owlman after a scared and out of control superpowered baby appears out of nowhere.
-Ultraman and Owlman come to believe the child is the offspring of Ultraman and Superwoman.
-Owlman wants to kill it out of jealousy, Ultraman wants to raise it as his demented protégé, and Superman tries to save it from them both.
-When Superwoman arrives on the scene, adamant that she has never given birth, it is revealed that the superpowered infant is actually a reborn Brainiac from the antimatter universe, defeated by Ultraman in the Earth-2 story.
-Brainiac's sentience is eventually dispersed and the villains return home to sort out their differences.